Anne+ (film)

-Anne+ (also known as Anne+: The Film) is a 2021 Dutch drama film directed by Valerie Bisscheroux.
+Anne+ (also known as Anne+: The Film) is a 2021 Dutch drama film directed by Valerie Bisscheroux and written by Maud Wiemeijer.
 It is a continuation of the popular television series Anne+.
 The film was released in Dutch cinemas in October 2021 and got a worldwide release on Netflix in February 2022.
 The film has a role for non-binary actor Thorn Roos de Vries making them the first non-binary actor with a major role in a Dutch film.
 De Volkskrant gave the film 3 out of 5 stars, saying it felt more like a long television episode than a film.
 The film played at the 2022 Netherlands Film Festival.